 "How stupid of me to set out to fight when I was not born to warlike parents!"

-❋ Overconfidence, no matter how sweet and brisk at first glance, may lead into trouble.
+❋ Overconfidence, no matter how frisk and delightful at first glance, might lead into trouble.

-❋ The struggle for living must not be carried on with the wrong means and weapons.
+❋ The struggle for living had better not be carried on with wrong means.

 The wounded lion rushed away in great fear, and when a fox who had seen it all happen told him to be of good courage and not to back off at the first attack, he replied,